scatcher125/Bioinformatics/Python/README.md

 # QC Interpreter Agent

+Whole exome sequencing captures the protein-coding regions of the human genome and is  widely used in disease research and clinical genomics — but raw sequencing data must pass rigorous quality checks before any biological conclusions can be drawn.

-A LangGraph-based agentic workflow that parses sequencing Quality Control (QC) metrics and uses an LLM to generate plain-English summaries for non-computational research collaborators.
-This tool is built to support Illumina 30x coverage Whole Exome Sequencing (WES) data alignment assessed using Alfred -- an efficient and versatile BAM (Binary Alignment Map) alignment QC tool.
-As input, it takes a `.json` file produced by Alfred -- user must unzip `.json.gz` before passing into the workflow.
+This agent is a LangGraph-based agentic workflow that parses sequencing Quality Control (QC) metrics and uses an LLM to generate plain-English summaries for non-computational research collaborators.
+It is built to support Illumina 30x coverage Whole Exome Sequencing (WES) data alignment assessed using Alfred — an efficient and versatile BAM (Binary Alignment Map) alignment QC tool.

 ## Purpose